 January is usually the time where people are the most reflective.
-Gyms meet the people who'll turn up once and then pay their bills for the rest of the year, pubs start to fear no one will drink ever again while others will have smoked the last cigarette of their lives.
+Gyms are flooded by people who'll turn up once and then pay their bills for the rest of the year, pubs start to fear no one will drink ever again while others will have smoked the last cigarette of their lives.
 What better time to look back at the digital trend predictions of the past and see what we can learn from them.
 In case you didn't know, Adobe produce an annual digital trends report in which they review what new ideas they think people should focus on and review which of their previous year's predictions were correct.

 The above graph compares 2014s predicted trends against the actual trends.
-A few of the trends listed aren't really that useful for helping us to stay ahead of the curb for web development, however, there are some useful insights.
+Most of the listed trends aren't really that useful for helping us to stay ahead of the curb for web development, however, there are some useful insights.
 When it comes to making websites, writing good content in a clear straightforward manner is probably a given.
 A website will only ever be popular if it has good compelling content.
-Without good content, there's probably very little gain you can make over your competition, except for writing good content on a consistent basis.
+Without good content, there's probably very little gain you can makeover your competition.
+Writing good content on a consistent basis is key to success.

-Based on my experience with my clients and the types of project people need my help with, I think it's safe to say the majority of companies have invested the time and money to make their website mobile optimized.
-If you're reading this and your website still isn't responsive, then that should be a primary focus.
+Based on my experiences, every client has either converted their site or wants their site to be mobile optimized.
+If you're reading this and your website still isn't responsive, that should be a primary focus for the upcoming year.
 Out of the trends on any report, I think the most exciting opportunities are the ones that your competitors aren't looking at.
 Video, Personalization, Big Data and Marketing Automation seemed to be the big emerging trends of 2015.

 These trends definitely fit into how the industry has changed this year.
 Sitecore's main focus in version 8 was the DMS and real-time Analytics.
-This new feature lets Marketers track stats across 'omni-channel' presence.. or in normal talk, your email campaigns and your website.
+This new feature lets Marketers track stats across all of their omnichannel... or in normal talk, your email campaigns and your website.
 Episerver has gone one step further and brought Perius, a company that will not only read your website's analytics but will send your customer's personalized information based on their browsing history, this is definitely a clever move.
 Instead of you having to decide how best to target your customer with your data, they will take the stress from you and do it automatically.
 In addition to this, Episerver has also spent the year focusing on introducing A/B testing out-of-the-box within its core CMS product.
 Web experimentation seems likes it will be a big emerging trend moving forwards.

 The 2016 table clearly shows that personalisation and content optimization have definitely won in the emerging trends war and that's more than likely what your competition will be focusing on in their 2017 strategy.
 Personalisation is definitely what the main CMS platforms are focusing on.
-In terms of Episerver and Sitecore can now both handle these needs really well, but Umbraco is still way behind the curve with personalisation.
+Episerver CMS and Sitecore CMS can both handle personalisation pretty well, however, Umbraco CMS is still way behind the curve with personalisation.

-I've recently been reading a book called Hacking Marketing by Scott Brinker, where he compares the non-stop change the IT industry has always had to deal with, to some of the new pressures marketers will have to face in the future.
+I've recently been reading a book called Hacking Marketing by Scott Brinker.
+In the book, Scott discusses the non-stop change the IT industry has always had to deal with, and how this frequent change in technology is also something marketers will have to face in the future.
 Looking at the 2016 graph, you can definitely see an explosion of new platforms and ideas people will need to keep up to date with.
 New social platforms, mobile, search engine marketing, video, content optimization, it's a lot to take on board in a relatively short space of time.
 That's one of the reasons I think managing omnichannel marketing has risen so quickly in importance for companies.
 It is also the main reason why it will continue to be one of the leading trends in the upcoming few years.

-When mobiles first came out, every company had to re-platform, or re-design their website so it worked on any device.
+When the concept of mobile-first started, every company had to re-platform or re-design their website so it worked on any device.
 In the future, companies will likely have to go through the same headaches with their data.
-In the future, more and more companies will want a single place to manage all of their stats, across all their marketing channels.
+In the future, more and more companies will want a single place to manage all of their content, across all their marketing channels.
 At the minute Sitecore is the only provider to really provide this functionality and I would expect others to follow suit at some point.